Skip to main content

 Extracted Article Text (OCR)

-They're wrong, particularly so here.
 Watching these gently agonizing scenes, in which Jeanne the outsider is constantly thrust into intimacies she hasn't asked for, becomes both invigorating and tense.
-The beauty of Rohmer's films and they are among the i most beautiful and enlightening in world cinema right now lies precisely in their mix of ordinary events and the acute consciousness with which they're observed, and also in his character's poignant, and usually unrealizable, quest for perfection.
+The beauty of Rohmer's filmsand they are among the most beautiful and enlightening in world cinema right now -lies precisely in their mix of ordinary events and the acute consciousness with which they're observed, and also in his character's poignant, and usually unrealizable, quest for perfection.
 As we watch, they elevate and enlarge our own consciousness.
 They're delightful films, and "Tale of Springtime" at its best is as entrancing as any of them, radiantly alive, blissfully aware.
+"Tale of Springtime" (MPAArated PG, though it is surely for adults), is a -see, a picture to take heart from.

-"Tale of Springtime" (MPAA-rated PG, though it is surely for adults), is a must-see, a picture to take heart from.
-Unpretentiously brilliant, it's an essential work from a director who somehow, magically, keeps his vision fresh as a sudden rain, brighter than noon, and younger than, well, By CHARLES SOLOMON SPECIAL TO THE TIMES When production began on the animated feature "Little Nemo: Adventures in Slumberland" more than a decade ago, the film was promoted as a triumphant fusion of the sophisticated direction in Japanese cartoons with the American tradition of polished character animation.
+Unpretentiously brilliant, it's an essential work from a director who somehow, magically, keeps his vision fresh as a sudden rain, brighter than noon, and younger than, well, springtime.
+MOVIE REVIEW 'Adventures' Trivializes a Masterpiece By CHARLES SOLOMON SPECIAL TO THE TIMES Then production began on the "Little animated Nemo: Adven- feature tures in Slumberland" more than a decade ago, the film was promoted as a triumphant fusion of the sophisticated direction in Japanese cartoons with the American tradition of polished character animation.
 Arriving more than two years after playing in Japan, "Adventures" (throughout San Diego County) showcases the weaknesses of both nations' styles.
-A dventures" fails to live up to lYits source, Winsor McCay's "Little Nemo in Slumberland" (1905-1927), one of the greatest strips in the history of newspaper comics.
+A its dentures" source, fails Winsor to live McCay's up to "Little Nemo in Slumberland" (1905-1927), one of the greatest strips in the history of newspaper comics.
 Each week in his dreams, Nemo became the chosen playmate of the Princess of Slumberland.

 They rode on dragons, played with realistically drawn animals and flew past great vistas of opulent architecture in a series of fantastic adventures that ended when Nemo awoke in the last panel.
 McCay's consummate draftsmanship imbued these extravagant visions with an aura of reality.
-Decades later, this masterpiece of graphic imagination has been reduced to a long, drawn-out cartoon-adventure that suggests an overblown episode of a Saturday morning TV show.
+Decades later, this masterpiece of graphic imagination has been reduced to a long, drawn -out cartoon-adventure that suggests an overblown episode of a Saturday morning TV show.
 In a series of dreams, a whiny version of Nemo (voice by Gabriel Damon) and Icarus, his obnoxious flying squirrel sidekick, visit Slumberland and meet the Princess (Laura Mooney).
 Her father, King Morpheus (Bernard Erhard), entrusts Nemo with the magic Royal Scepter and the key to the prison of the Nightmare King (William E.

 Martin).
-When Nemo gets tricked into releasing the nasty Nightmare King, some very uninteresting havoc ensues.
+When Nemo gets tricked into releasing the nasty Nightmare SAN DIEGO COUNTY King, some very uninteresting havoc ensues.
 Nemo eventually redeems himself, but he doesn't really risk anything in the process, so he never seems heroic.
-The international crew of animators simply wasn't up to the Rohmer is dealing here with his favorite subject, the sensual lives of the intelligentsia, and, as in all of his famous '60s-'70s "Moral Tales," with the dilemma of a person suddenly swerved from one romance into another.
-The plot starts as if by chance.
+The international crew of animators simply wasn't up to the challenges the film offered.
+None; of the characters moves in a way that suggests his personality, the clumsily drawn animals seem to slide along the backgrounds.

-Ltd. production, re- leased by Hemdale Pictures Corp.
-Directors Masaml Hata William Hurtz.
-Producer Yukata FuJIoka, co-pro-J Oucers Barry Glasser, Stiunzo Kata Eijl Katayama.
-Screenplay by Chris Colombus St Ricahrd Gotten, story by Jean Mobius Glraud Yukata Fujloka, concept for the screen by Ray Bradbury.
+Ltd. production, re-, leased by Hemdale Pictures Corp.
+Directors Masami Hata William Hurtz.
+Producer Yukata Fujioka, co-producers Barry Glasser, Shunzo Kata Eiji Katayama: Screenplay by Chris Colombus Ricahrd Outten, story by Jean Mobius Giraud Yukata Fujloka, concept for the screen by Ray Bradbury.
+Music by Thomas Chase Steve Rucker.

-Music by Thomas Chase Rucker.
 Songs by Richard M. Sherman Robert B. Sherman.
 Running time: 1 hour, 24 minutes.
+MPAA-rated G.

 Get access to Newspapers.com